RMS Early Career Award

 How to submit a nomination:

-• Applicants are required to submit an Applicant Statement which describes the following (max.
+• An Applicant Statement which describes the following (max.
 300 words):

 • The merits of the Applicant

-• A brief summary of the Applicant's research, accompanied by no more than one figure
+• A brief summary of the Applicant's work, accompanied by no more than one figure (sub panels acceptable within reason).

 • A statement of the Applicant's suitability for the award